This week

 - PostgreSQL handles large JSON payloads reasonably well until you start updating or deleting them frequently.
 Once payloads cross the 8 KB TOAST threshold and churn becomes high, autovacuum can dominate your I/O budget and cause other issues.
 I have been exploring the idea of...

-- Create an S3 Bucket, create an IAM User, use IAM credentials with the Pulumi CLI....
+- Self-host Pulumi state with an S3 Bucket, an IAM User, and the Pulumi CLI....

 - Seven Years of Firecracker Time flies like an arrow.
 Fruit flies like a banana.
 Back at re:Invent 2018, we shared Firecracker with the world.
 Firecracker is open source software that makes it easy to create and manage small virtual machines.
 At the time, we talked about...